Stage One – Online Assessment

 The first element comprises applicant registration, a realistic job preview and eligibility assessment.
 The second element is a behavioural styles questionnaire and the third element is a situational judgement test.

-Access to the online assessment for each stage can be made at any time during the day or night for each element and from any location that has internet access.
+Access to the online assessment for each stage can be made at any time for each element and from any location that has internet access.

 If you have a query before contacting us, please ensure that you have read this document carefully and you have followed all the on-line instructions.